megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 }
 ```

-There should also be a new `pnpm-workspace.yaml` file that contains the approval we gave for `esbuild`:
+There should also be a new `pnpm-workspace.yaml` file that contains the setting for the approval we gave for `esbuild`:

 ```yaml
 # ./pnpm-workspace.yaml